Georgia Tann: Notable cases

 In 1990, the Los Angeles Times published the story of Alma Sipple.
-Her daughter Irma had been taken by Georgia Tann in the spring of 1946 under the pretense of providing medical care, but a few days later, however, Tann informed Sipple that her daughter had died of pneumonia and already been buried.
-Sipple was devastated by her grief, but suspected the child was still alive.
-Her efforts to find her daughter at the time, however, were fruitless.
-Years later, in 1989, she happened to be watching Unsolved Mysteries, and recognized Georgia Tann as the woman who had taken her child.
+Georgia Tann had taken her daughter Irma in the spring of 1946 under the pretense of providing medical care; a few days later, however, Tann informed Sipple that her daughter had died of pneumonia and had already been buried.
+Sipple was devastated by grief but suspected the child was still alive.
+However, her efforts to find her daughter at the time were fruitless.
+Years later, in 1989, she happened to be watching Unsolved Mysteries and recognized Georgia Tann as the woman who had taken her child.
 As the show suggested, she wrote to Tennessee's Right to Know, a volunteer agency in Memphis that reunites families separated by adoption.
 They soon found Irma, whose name was then Sandra Kimbrell, and the mother and daughter reunited by phone.
 Sipple's story was featured again in the podcast Criminal.

-To Be the Man (2004), the autobiography of Ric Flair, begins with the opening chapter "Black Market Baby"; Flair's parents obtained him from the Tennessee Children's Home Society.
+Professional wrestler Ric Flair (b.
+1949) was adopted from the Tennessee Children's Home Society.
+His 2004 autobiography To Be the Man (2004) begins with the opening chapter, "Black Market Baby", discussing his birth and childhood.